The PoliteMail for Outlook Platform Runs on the Microsoft Standards Technology Stack

 Generally, PoliteMail will store the name and email address of all users, and all recipients.

 PoliteMail does not store the message body, but it will be on the PoliteMail Server for the duration of the send process.
 PoliteMail does store sender name and email, subject line, time and date of send, number of words and images, URLs contained within the email, and any images the user elects to host on PoliteMail (to reduce message size) during the content creation process.
-For recipient tracking, PoliteMail will store open-rates, read-time, and click interactions.
+For recipient measurement, PoliteMail will store open-rates, read-time, and click interactions.
 These interactions may be individually identified or anonymized.